Skip to content

 Suggested sizes:

-• set size to 4mm or greater enable to easier interaction for users in the browser
+• set the size to 4mm or greater to make feature interaction easier in the browser

-• set stroke to white, 0.5mm or greater to provide separation from the background
+• set the stroke to white, 0.5mm or greater, to provide separation from the background

 Lines